Is your family getting the food they need to be healthy?

 - Separate programs for children ages 17 and under and adults with chronic health conditions such as diabetes, hypertension and obesity

 - Able to visit Jubilee Market and Cafe at least once a month

 Funding for the children’s program is provided by a generous grant from Paramount Advantage, a state-wide Medicaid managed care plan.
 The Paramount Medicaid Advantage Community Benefits Award Provides funding for community health center projects that address social determinants of health.
 The overall goal is to improve the health and well-being of Ohio communities.

-Funding for the adult program is provided by Buckeye Health.
+Buckeye Health provides generous support to enroll Buckeye Health Plan members in our nutrition programs for children as well as adults with chronic conditions.
 Buckeye has been proud to partner with Lower Lights to serve Ohio’s most vulnerable populations since its inception in 2004.
 Throughout the years, Buckeye has regularly participated in wellness events at the health center, provided support to stock the Jubilee Market and Cafe and sponsored community programs and events from 5K runs to health fairs.